Scrooge McDuck: DuckTales

-In the DuckTales series, Scrooge has adopted the nephews (as Donald has joined the US Navy and is away on his tour of duty), and, as a result, his darker personality traits are downplayed.
+In the DuckTales series, Scrooge has care of the nephews (as Donald has joined the US Navy and is away on his tour of duty), and, as a result, his darker personality traits are downplayed.
 While most of his persona remain from the comics, he is notably more optimistic and level-headed in the animated cartoon.
 In an early episode, Scrooge credits his improved temperament to the nephews and Webby (his housekeeper's granddaughter, who comes to live in Scrooge's mansion), saying that "for the first time since I left Scotland, I have a family".
 Though Scrooge is far from tyrannical in the comics, he is rarely so openly affectionate.
 While he still hunts for treasure in DuckTales, many episodes focus on his attempts to thwart villains.
 However, he remains just as tightfisted with money as he has always been.
 But he's also affable and patient with his family and friends.

 Scrooge displays a strict code of honor, insisting that the only valid way to acquire wealth is to "earn it square," and he goes to great lengths to thwart those (sometimes even his own nephews) who gain money dishonestly.
 This code also prevents him from ever being dishonest himself, and he avows that "Scrooge McDuck's word is as good as gold."
 He also expresses great disgust at being viewed by others as a greedy liar and cheater.

 The series fleshes out Scrooge's upbringing by depicting his life as an individual who worked hard his entire life to earn his immense fortune and to fiercely defend it against those who were truly dishonest but also, he defends his family and friends from any dangers, including villains.
 His value teaches his nephews not to be dishonest with him or anybody else.
 It's shown that money is no longer the most important thing in his life.
 For one episode, he was under a love spell, which caused him to lavish his time on a goddess over everything else.
 The nephews find out that the only way to break the spell is to make the person realize that the object of their love will cost them something they truly love.
 The boys make it appear that Scrooge's love is allergic to money; however, he simply decides to give up his wealth so he can be with her.
 Later, when he realizes he will have to give up his nephews to be with her, the spell is immediately broken, showing that family is the most important thing to him.

 On occasion, he demonstrates considerable physical strength by arm wrestling and beating bigger criminals on Aquatraz.
 He credits his strength to "lifting money bags."